-The numbers of cases of colonic cancer have increased markedly in Western countries and in Japan.
+The numbers of cases of colonic cancer have increased markedly in Japan.
 In Europe and the United States, several studies have described the use of capsule endoscopy for examining the large intestine.
 In Japan, we are collaborating with 6 other hospitals to perform studies with capsule endoscopy to screen patients for colonic neoplasms.